gasawase/BookHarbour/README.md

 - be able to display the reading info as the correct xhtml instead of the html string it is right now that way we can link things correctly and display things like images <-- works sometimes but not for all books; I think there's a different way that some of the images and stylesheets are being referenced
 - more efficient way of storing data (only initially store coverimage and file url then when modal clicked, gather the data then)
 - add a search bar
+- add the ability to delete some books from the view
+- tracking reading time (add a timer to the ReaderController and or ReadingView)
+- create the view for sorting the books by tag
+	- eventually reorganize DefaultView so that the actual view, excluding the toolbar is the thing that is changed and have the fetched results happen on DisplayBooks and feeds into the DisplayBooks view

 ----FEATURES I'D LIKE----
 - move original bookbinder parsing from kanna to swiftsoup